Database Explorer

 $tag = $explorer->table('tag')->get(1);

-// Opposite direction: outputs the titles of books with this tag
+// or the opposite way: outputs the names of books marked with this tag

 foreach ($tag->related('book_tag') as $bookTag) {